Orbán's EU presidency: 'We'll just have to pinch our noses'

 This continues to rumble on inside the Council, with occasional debates, but it has never gone forward because it lacks the consensus it needs to go ahead.

-But for Sarvamaa, who is in charge of EU budgetary affairs for the centre-right EPP group, the new process has more chances of success because it would invoke the less onerous article 7(2) of the treaty instead.
+But for Sarvamaa, who is in charge of EU budgetary affairs for the centre-right EPP group, the new process has more chances of success because it would invoke the less onerous Article 7(2) of the treaty instead.

 "Article 7(2) is a procedure to state the existence of a serious and persistent breach of values," he told EUobserver.